AdobeDocs/experience-manager-65.en/help/sites-administering/ssl-by-default.md

 *https://&lt;serveraddress&gt;:&lt;serverport&gt;/libs/granite/security/post/sslSetup.html*

-Below are the parameters you can use in order to change the various settings in the configuration wizard:
+Below are the parameters you can use to change the various settings in the configuration wizard:

 * `-F "keystorePassword=password"` - the keystore password;